- The 9/11 attacks were traced to Al Qaeda, a Sunni Islamist terrorist group led by Osama bin Laden.

 The US had traced the 9/11 attack to Al Qaeda, a group of Sunni Islamist terrorist groups.
 Their leader was Osama bin Laden.

 The Al Quida was closely associated with another organization known as the Taliban.
 The Taliban was a religious and political group.

 This group resided in the mountains of Afghanistan after seizing it from the Soviets in 1989.

-The US demands to surrender Osama bin Laden were unsuccessful.
-In fact, the Taliban began to the harbor and protect the terrorists.
+The US demands for Osama bin Laden’s surrender were met with failure.
+In fact, the Taliban began to harbor and protect the terrorists.

 The US joined forces with Afghanistan’s Northern Alliance and the local Afghan resistance several weeks after.